dojo/framework/docs/en/creating-widgets/supplemental.md

 });
 ```

-This example demonstrates fetching data based the `id` property, without using `.key('id)` the widget would need to manage scenarios where the `id` property changes.
-This would include logic to determine the property has actually changed, re-fetch the data and also show the loading message.
-Using `.key('id')` means that we know that when the `id` property changes the widget will be recreated and the state reset, so that the widget show the "Loading Data..." message and fetch data based on the updated `id`.
+This example demonstrates fetching data based on the `id` property.
+Without using `.key('id)`, the widget would need to manage scenarios where the `id` property changes.
+This would include logic to determine if the property has actually changed, re-fetch the relevant data and also show the loading message.
+Using `.key('id')` guarantees that when the `id` property changes the widget will get recreated and the state reset, and the widget shows the "Loading Data..." message and fetches data based on the updated `id`.

 ## Configuring `VNode`s